tarwn/lessthandot-hugo/blogs/content/posts/2018-04-13-custom-authentication-in-asp-net-core-2-w-cosmos-db.md

     return Challenge(props, "Twitter");
 }
 ```
-There&#8217;s a lot more, here is a great post: [ASP.NET Core 2.0 Authentication and Authorization System Demystified][4].
+There's a lot more, here is a great post: [ASP.NET Core 2.0 Authentication and Authorization System Demystified][4].

 ## Task 1: Cookies, custom Membership, Cosmos DB, and basic pages

 The first piece we have sliced off is the workflow of Registering, Login, and Logout with cookies for validation.
-Though I executed this in vertical slices (for instance, I built the registration form from HTML down to Cosmo sDB before starting the login form), the post is presented in finished files or we&#8217;d be staring at the same file 10-12 times in a row.
+Though I executed this in vertical slices (for instance, I built the registration form from HTML down to Cosmo sDB before starting the login form), the post is presented in finished files or we'd be staring at the same file 10-12 times in a row.

 ### Authentication and ICustomMembership

-First, let&#8217;s focus on getting the custom authentication wired in with the Cookies authentication module and a custom Membership object to include business logic.
+First, let's focus on getting the custom authentication wired in with the Cookies authentication module and a custom Membership object to include business logic.

 The concrete `CosmosDBMembership` object will be responsible for creating and validating users internally against the Cosmos DB store: